Skip to content

 Author: Karen Conley

 As we search for ways to expand the consumer base for bison meat, Chef Damon Holter brings a fresh perspective on cooking with it.
-Rather than merely a substitute for beef, Holter believes that bison is a unique protein that should be celebrated.
+Rather than merely substitute for beef, Holter believes that bison is a unique protein that should be celebrated.
 “Instead of your common approach that someone can use bison instead of beef in any recipe, highlight bison as a unique protein, and you can do unique things with it.
 That’s really the approach I would take.
 Celebrate it.
 Highlight it for what it is, for being different with its sweeter flavor, cleaner taste, and unique flavor profile.
 Give the consumer a reason to eat it.”

 “It comes down to celebrating the creativity,” Holter said.
 “My approach going into the World Food Championships (WFC) was how can I take this protein and put it into some- thing I would typically use beef?
 If I ever see it on a restaurant menu, I see it through that same lens.
-I think other chefs, other restaurants, say here is bison ribeye, and they are selling it more as a novelty because they don’t know what to do with it.
+I think other chefs, other restaurants, say here is bison ribeye, and they are selling it more as novelty because they don’t know what to do with it.
 They are pigeonholing that protein into what somebody would typically use beef for.
 As a consumer, I think it’s a hard leap to make and say I came here to eat a ribeye steak.
 Why would I eat the bison ribeye?
 I know I will enjoy the beef ribeye and the fattiness, so I’ll order that.
 I think it’s more of a novelty when I see it on other restaurant menus.”

 Spoken like the true creative he is, Holter’s thoughts about bison being a unique protein are something the bison community should take to heart.
 He has experience that spans various sectors of the culinary world.